-Yourdon, E., Modern Structured Analysis, Prentice-Hall, 1989, Prentice-Hall, Englewood Cliffs, NJ
+&lt;sup>1 Yourdon, E., Modern Structured Analysis, Prentice-Hall, 1989, Prentice-Hall, Englewood Cliffs, NJ

-3. [A1 | A2]
+3. [A1 | A2 ]

 A1 and A2 should be defined as data structures.
 Then go to the child diagram and define dataflow A1 as being made up of just data structure A1, and dataflow A2 as being made up of just data structure A2.
 Finally, A1 and A2 can be populated with lists of data elements.
 In their textbook, Gane & Sarson state that three levels should be enough to handle most situations.
 On the other hand, Yourdon and DeMarco tell you to keep creating child levels until it doesn't make sense to go any lower.
 (They give guidelines to help you recognize when you've reached a good stopping point.)

-The authors of data flow diagram methodologies recommend that you number your child process symbols with decimal points, such as P1.2.3.
-System Architect lets you enable this method if your project requires it.
+The authors of data flow diagram methodologies recommend that Setup to Ensure you number your child process symbols with decimal points, such as Decimal Point P1.2.3.
+Rational System Architect lets you enable this method if Numbering your project requires it.
 You can also enable it for symbols other than processes.
-To put decimal point numbers in your child symbols, follow these steps to set the required options:

-- 1. Click the Tools menu and select Preferences.
-Ensure that in the Auto list, Number is toggled on. - 2.
-Select the symbol you want to expand to a new level by clicking on it once. - Click the Format menu, select Symbol Format and Text Display.
-Ensure that there is a check in Name Level Numbers. - With the symbol still selected, click the Format menu, select Symbol Format and Symbol Style.
-Ensure that there is a check in Allow Auto Number and in Allow Level Numbers. - 5.
-Click OK.
+To put decimal point numbers in your child symbols, follow these steps to set the required options: Click the Tools menu and select Preferences.
+1. Ensure that in the Auto list, Number is toggled on.
+2. Select the symbol you want to expand to a new level by clicking on it once.
+Click the Format menu, select Symbol Format 3. and Text Display.
+Ensure that there is a check in Name Level Numbers.
+With the symbol still selected, click the Format 4. menu, select Symbol Format and Symbol Style.
+Ensure that there is a check in Allow Auto Number and in Allow Level Numbers.
+Click OK 5 Also, before creating the child diagram, ensure that the symbol you are about to expand currently has a number of its own, such as P1.

-Also, before creating the child diagram, ensure that the symbol you are about to expand currently has a number of its own, such as P1.
+Ariso, before creating the child diagram, ensure that the symbol you are about to expand currently has a number of its own, such as P1.
 If not, right-click on the symbol, select Edit, then click the Symbol tab.
 If the value of the Number property is 0, you may enter a number manually.
-If you have set the dialogs correctly as explained above, however, all symbols that are supposed to be

-Setup to Ensure Decimal Point Numbering numbered are numbered automatically as they are added to diagrams.
+If you have set the dialogs correctly as explained above, however, all symbols that are supposed to be numbered are numbered automatically as they are added to diagrams.